 So don’t just solve a frustrating problem, be sure to actually use the solution yourself once it’s ready!

 I think Biz has a great mindset.
 It’s positive, but not shying away from hard work, which, in my eyes, makes it sustainable in the long run.
 And you’re gonna have to work for the long run for anything worth creating.
-Reading this can make it rub off on you, so go get yourself a dose of Biz 🙂
+Reading Things A Little Bird Told Me can make it rub off on you, so go get yourself a dose of Biz 🙂

 What else can you learn from the blinks?